-Weeks Mills, Maine
+Weeks Mills, Maine: Summer, 1851

-Both boys stood at the edge of the cliff, looking down, Robert E. Sproule with a chicken under his arm.
+Both boys stood at the edge of a cliff, Bobby Sproule with a chicken under his arm.

-“Come on, Bobbie, we gotta jump!”
+“Come on, Bobby, we gotta jump!”

 Bobby didn’t care for Old Man Palmer or his dog, but for jumping into unknown waters, he cared even less.
 He glared at Theodore Patterson who was nine, almost a foot taller, and plagued with freckles.
 “This your idea of a shortcut?”

 “Don’t tell me you’re scared of heights?”